Skip to main content

 Read more about AAA Screening

-Diabetic Retinopathy (DRS) screening
+Diabetic Retinopathy (DRS) Screening

 Everyone with diabetes over the age of 12 are invited annually to have their eyes screened for Diabetic retinopathy which can cause sight loss if left untreated.